-- System security: The integrated and secure software and hardware that are the platform for iPhone, iPad, and iPod touch. - Encryption and data protection: The architecture and design that protects user data if the device is lost or stolen, or if an unauthorized person attempts to use or modify it. - App security: The systems that enable apps to run securely and without compromising platform integrity. - Network security: Industry-standard networking protocols that provide secure authentication and encryption of data in transmission. - Apple Pay: Apple's implementation of secure payments. - Internet services: Apple's network-based infrastructure for messaging, syncing, and backup. - Device controls: Methods that allow management of iOS devices, prevent unauthorized use, and enable remote wipe if a device is lost or stolen. - Privacy controls: Capabilities of iOS that can be used to control access to Location Services and user data.
+- System security: The integrated and secure software and hardware that are the platform for iPhone, iPad, and iPod touch. - Encryption and data protection: The architecture and design that protects user data if the device is lost or stolen, or if an unauthorized person attempts to use or modify it. - App security: The systems that enable apps to run securely and without compromising platform integrity. - Network security: Industry-standard networking protocols that provide secure authentication and encryption of data in transmission. - Apple Pay: Apple's implementation of secure payments. - Internet services: Apple's network-based infrastructure for messaging, syncing, and backup. - User password management: Password restrictions and access to passwords from other authorized sources. - Device controls: Methods that allow management of iOS devices, prevent unauthorized use, and enable remote wipe if a device is lost or stolen. - Privacy controls: Capabilities of iOS that can be used to control access to Location Services and user data. - Security Certifications and programs: Information on ISO certifications, Cryptographic validation, Common Criteria Certification, and commercial solutions for classified (CSfC).